 It’s no secret that sugar is harmful to your health and particularly to your bones.
 It suppresses your immune system by competing with Vitamin C, and sugar can even affect your brain by bonding with proteins to form AGEs (Advanced Glycation End products).

 Sugar actually takes crucial minerals like calcium, magnesium, and copper from your bones.
 You see, sugar creates such a highly acidic environment that your body must take minerals like calcium and magnesium from your bones to balance the pH.
 And it prevents copper absorption, especially when combined with fat (as so many sugary foods are).

 Tips For Decreasing Your Sugar Ingestion

-- Substitute your favorite stevia extract or raw honey in baking and in beverages like lemonade.
+- Substitute your favorite stevia or monk fruit extract or raw honey (in moderation) in baking and in beverages like lemonade.

 - Choose alkalizing, bone-healthy fruits like grapes, cherries, or pineapple to get your “sweet snack fix.”

 - Stick with whole Foundation Foods as much as possible.
 Sugar is used as a preservative in prepared, packaged food products.